MenthorTools/menthor-editor/README.md

 ### 4.3 Run in MacOSx

-If your're using Mac you need to disable the "XstartOnFirstThread" option, follow this steps:
+If your're using Mac you need to disable the "XstartOnFirstThread" option, follow these steps:

 * Right click at "MenthorEditor.java" -> "Run As" -> "Run Configurations" -> "Arguments Tab"
 * Disable "XstartOnFirstThread".